awsdocs/aws-codedeploy-user-guide/README.md

 The open source version of the AWS CodeDeploy User Guide.
 You can submit feedback & requests for changes by submitting issues in this repo or by making proposed changes & submitting a pull request.

+## Default branch
+The default branch for this repo has changed to `main`.
+If you have cloned the previous default branch, please update your local repo to use the `main` branch.

 ## License Summary

 The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
 See the LICENSE file.